Bjeaurn/ngAir193/presentations/manageable-extendable-objects.md

 ```
 const n: NewTodo = {
-    title: '' as TodoId, // Else it gives us an error!
+    title: '' as TodoId, // Else it gives us an error, cause string !== TodoId!
     isChecked: false // Still is optional!
 }
 ```